iv461/icey/icey/doc/source/using_services.md

 One of the biggest novelties of ICEY is that it allows to use services with async/await syntax.
 ICEY is the first library to provide such an API using the new C++20 coroutine feature.

+Service clients return a Promise and you can `co_await` service calls, including providing a timeout.
-ICEY also allows for service servers to use asynchronous callback functions,  i.e. coroutines which enables a more powerful behavior like calling other services inside callbacks, something that was previously only difficult and clumsy to achieve with regular ROS [2, 3].
+Service servers can use asynchronous callback functions,  i.e. coroutines, which enables a more powerful behavior like calling other services inside callbacks, something that was previously only difficult and clumsy to achieve with regular ROS [2, 3].

 ## Client